andrealommen/PHY309/announcements.md

 permalink: /announcements/
 ---

+Friday, February 7:
+Office hours Sunday from 5-6:30 (I can stay later if we're still talking.)

+Lunch right after this with Melodie, colloquium, workshop.

+What you should expect from the environment in physics.
+* mutual respect
+* welcoming spaces
+* honoring difference...all the differences you can think of
+* integrity

 Wednesday, February 5:
 * Workshop on Saturday about creating a good work environment for yourself.
 We pay you $30.
 Sign up at this link:
 [https://forms.haverford.edu/view.php?id=681048](https://forms.haverford.edu/view.php?id=681048)